CocoSungMin/webex_chat_log_attendance/README.md

-# webex_chat_log_attandence
+# webex_chat_log_attendance

 --------------------------
-This python code is use to check student attendence based on chat log
+This python code is use to check student attendance based on chat log

 You need Webex log text file as a input and class time is based on Gachon Uni. system